TheresaFregoso/belly-button-challenge/README.md

  The index.html file can used to load a local web page.
 Within the static/js folders is the JavaScript file that loads the data and creates the visualizations using plotly.

- This project can be seen for a limited time at https://theresafregoso.github.io/
+ This project can be seen at https://theresafregoso.github.io/belly-button-challenge/

  This project would not have been possible without the help of ChatGPT assisting me with proper structure of commands.